 The letter should explain what the violation is, and what needs to be done to correct it.
-If you have any questions, or feel you have received the letter in error, please contact the Code Compliance Dept. at 972.924.3325
+If you have any questions, or feel you have received the letter in error, please contact Code Compliance at 972-924-3325.

-To report a possible violation, you can call 972.924.3325 and speak with the Code Enforcement Officer.
+To report a possible violation, you can call 972-924-3325 and speak with a Code Enforcement Officer.
 You may also leave a message if no one is available to answer your call.
-You can also print out the Code Violation Complaint Form and return it to our office by email, regular mail, or fax (972.924.2620).
+You can also fill out the Code Violation Complaint Form on the city website.
 All reports of possible violations will be followed up with an inspection of the property in question.

 There are no zoning districts in the ETJ.
 The city’s zoning authority does not extend to its ETJ.
 However, the city’s Subdivision Regulations do extend to the ETJ.